 Financial Aid Probation: Students whose appeal is approved will be placed on financial aid probation.
-After completing an Academic Improvement Plan (AIP) with their Academic Advisor, they may receive funds for one payment period.
+After updating their program sheet with their Academic Advisor, they may receive funds for one payment period.
 The college may also require them to fulfill specific terms and conditions such as taking reduced course loads or enrolling in specific courses.
 At the end of the one probationary period, the student must meet SAP and the conditions of their appeal to be eligible for further aid.

-Students that are on probation but will not be able to meet the SAP standards at the end of the term but have met the conditions of their appeal and their AIP will be required to re-appeal and meet with their Academic Advisor to update their AIP.
+Students that are on probation but will not be able to meet the SAP standards at the end of the term but have met the conditions of their appeal and their appeal will be required to re-appeal and meet with their Academic Advisor to update their program sheet.
 This plan must ensure that the student will be able to meet SAP within a specific time frame.

 Students who appealed but have not met SAP and the conditions of their appeal, who had their appeal denied or who chose not to appeal may continue their enrollment (unless on Academic Suspension) but will not receive aid and must self-pay until they meet the SAP standards of this policy or have a successful appeal decision.

-If a student decides to change programs after one semester, they must meet with their Academic Advisor to complete an AIP and contact the Director of Financial Aid to get approval for the program change.
+Adding and/or Changing a Program: If a student decides to change programs after one semester, they must meet with their Academic Advisor to complete a new program sheet and contact the Director of Financial Aid to get approval for the program change.
 If a student decides to change programs after this time period, they must appeal with the FACC for future funding.
-If the student adds a second program, they must appeal to FACC for additional funding and must complete an AIP with their Academic Advisor which will include completion plans before additional funding can be awarded.
+If the student adds a second program, they must appeal to FACC for additional funding and must complete a program sheet with their Academic Advisor which will include completion plans before additional funding can be awarded.